 - Do the children get to pick their summer afternoon activities?

-- Is there swimming in the summer?
+- Is there swimming at camp?

 - What if my child only wants to go to Summer@Carroll in the morning?